Hugo1205/ENGG1340/README.md

 ```
 This is a visual representation of the game during play.
 Here, the 0s represent the board while the x's represent any of the shape blocks falling inside the board.
-Notice that the last line at lower edge of the board has a line/row of x's,which will mean that this row will now get eliminated and all rows will now move one row down, and the game will continue.
+Notice that the last line at lower edge of the board has a line/row of x's, which will mean that this row will now get eliminated and all rows will now move one row down, and the game will continue.

 #### Game Lose Condition:
 ```